lwzhang/gitskills/readme.txt

-Create a new branch is quick ad simple.
+Create a new branch is quik ad simple.